 Understand That the Dangers of Texting and Driving Are Very Real

 The Canada Safety Council reports that about 26 per cent of all crashes involve phone use, including hands-free phone use.
 According to the Government of Canada, economic losses caused by traffic collision-related health care costs and lost productivity are at least $10 billion annually—almost one per cent of Canada’s GDP.
 The statistics about the dangers of texting and driving speak for themselves, yet people continue to text and drive despite the danger it can put not only you in, but also other drivers.

 Turn Your Phone on Silent or Turn It Completely Off

 Not sure how to stop texting and driving?
 Try turning your cellphone on silent or completely off.
 That way, you won’t feel obligated to pick it up and respond to a text or answer a call when you hear the notification ding or phone call ring.

-Here’s expert advice on how to avoid becoming a victim of road rage.
+Dealing with an aggressive driver?
+Here’s expert advice on how to handle road rage.